Nam Yang Brighton

 53853896_2372431232768014_4425043344086794240_oMaster Ang continued to practice the arts which he had learned in China until his passing in 1984.
 It was these arts which he passed to his students after founding the association.
 He most favoured the White Crane Art, teaching a form which was combined with the strength of the Tiger Art, to which he referred to as the ‘Tiger-Crane Combination’.

-Nam Yang Martial Arts is now led by Master Tan Soh Tin of Singapore, disciple, student and heir of the Shaolin Martial Arts lineage held by Master Ang.
+Nam Yang Martial Arts is now led by Master Tan Soh Tin of Singapore, disciple, student and heir of the Shaolin martial arts lineage held by Master Ang.
 Nam Yang Martial Arts teaches only the original, time-tested martial arts skills.
-Nam Yang Martial Arts teaches all people equally, black, white, female, male irrespective of religion.
 When you join Nam Yang Martial Arts you become part of an international martial arts family who respect and look after each other.

 Master Tan 8 golden brances